 Health and Human Service Nonprofit Executive Directors Roundtable brings together health and human service nonprofit CEOs and senior staff in the San Fernando Valley for informal discussion of important topics and peer-to-peer networking, as well as guest speakers.
-The next meeting will be on June 25, 2019, 4-6 pm.
-In addition to networking and informal problem-solving discussion, a section of this meeting will be focused on how executive directors can best shape their work environment for both efficiency and quiet time for creativity (by telecommuting, by having some “closed door” time, etc.).
+The next meeting will be on Tuesday, November 12th from 4-6 pm.
+In addition to networking and informal problem-solving discussion, a section of this meeting will include a discussion about the future of the Roundtable - do we want to continue these meetings?
+Quarterly or on some other schedule?
+What format works best?
 The Roundtable is coordinated by VNR, Valley Care Community Consortium and The Children's Burn Foundation, which will host the meeting in its conference room and provide refreshments.
-If you are interested in attending this free event, please contact VNR Project Coordinator Ashley Wright via email or call 818/677-2774.
+If you are interested in attending this free event, please email VNR Project Coordinator Ashley Wright or call 818/677-2774.